Münzkabinett Berlin

 Are there guided tours?

-Yes, the Münzkabinett may offer guided tours or educational programs.
-Check the official website for availability and scheduling.
+The Münzkabinett may offer guided tours or educational programs.
+Check the official website for current offerings and schedules.

 What’s the best time to visit?